Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 ## Want to know more ?

-I have production experience with a lot of techonologies and businesses - [send me an mail](mailto:kristoffer@egefelt.net) and ask for my CV.
+I have production experience with many techonologies and businesses - [send me an mail](mailto:kristoffer@egefelt.net) and ask for my CV.